krystalkoh/HelpHermione-/README.md

   });<br>
 });<br>

-**creating a function to calculate if the player and the patch collides**
+**Creating a function to calculate if the player and the patch collides**

 function rectangularCollision({ rectangle1, rectangle2 }) {<br>
   return (<br>